AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 # Part 2: Interviews

 Near as I can tell, interviews are mandatory.
 Even the most highly recommended candidate or previous employee must be interviewed in the same manner as every other candidate.
 In truth, I used to dread interviewing - both as a manager and a candidate.
-I struggled to answer trivia questions, I failed to make a connection, I forgot that the real interview is really the first 90 to 180 days.
+I struggled to answer trivia questions, I failed to make a connection, I forgot that the real interview is the first 90 to 180 days.
 As good as we like to think we are at hiring, there's just no way you can get a good feel for how someone operates day-to-day in just a few hours.
 So then, why bother interviewing at all?
 What can you accomplish and how can you, the manager, accurately evaluate someone for an open position in that time?

 *Spoiler alert: you can't.*

 Still, that's okay.
 Interviews aren't about you.
 They're about your team and your candidate.
 No two candidates are alike, and not everyone interviews well.
 Imagine you had a solid recommendation from someone you trust, but they struggle with your interview process.
 Would you question the recommendation, the process, or the candidate?
 Perhaps it's any of the three, but the only part you can control is the process.
 I think the best you can do is represent your team and your company in the most honest & straightforward way possible.
-Just like [writing a job listing,]({{site.url}}/2020-10-02/how-i-hire.html#write-a-job-listing) the best candidates will respond to a thoughtful interview process.
+Just like [writing a job listing,]({{site.url}}/2020/10/02/how-i-hire.html#write-a-job-listing) the best candidates will respond to a thoughtful interview process.

 Even with a well-planned process & good execution, hiring doesn't always go right.
 You might make the wrong hire, or let the perfect employee slip past.
 Mistakes are inevitable learning opportunities you can use to improve your process and as a reminder that evaluation doesn't stop once the offer letter is signed.